• Home

 “There is no realer thing than oil—and I would add to that there’s no realer thing than critical minerals,” Vice President JD Vance said on Wednesday.

 Vance was addressing ministers from 55 countries, who this week gathered in Washington to discuss a critical minerals trading bloc.
-Such a partnership would be designed to undermine China’s stranglehold on the mining of key elements that make everything from smartphones to electric cars and fighter jets tick, the foundations of very real economic value that could rival the strategic importance of petroleum.
+Such a partnership would be designed to undermine China’s stranglehold on the mining of key elements integral to everything from smartphones to electric cars to fighter jets—the foundations of very real economic value that could rival the strategic importance of petroleum.

-Trump has taken big steps towards increasing the U.S. presence in the global market for critical minerals, elements including cobalt and lithium as well as valuable rare earth metals.
-This month, in addition to a minerals-focused trading bloc with allies, the administration announced a $12 billion strategic stockpile of the raw materials, and over the past few months the government has bought stakes in multiple rare earths and minerals suppliers.
+Trump has taken big steps toward increasing the U.S. presence in the global market for critical minerals, elements including cobalt and lithium as well as valuable rare earth metals.
+This month, in addition to a minerals-focused trading bloc with allies, the administration announced a $12 billion strategic stockpile of the raw materials, and over the past few months the government has bought stakes in multiple suppliers of rare earths and minerals.
 It has all been part of a strategy to reduce America’s dependence on China, which holds a near-monopoly on critical minerals mining and processing and has not been afraid to flex that status during its trade war with the U.S.

 “A lot of us have learned the hard way, in some ways, over the last year how much our economies depend on these critical minerals,” Vance said during his speech.